 This opens up the rest of the site for further development, including access to the historic reconstructions built as part of the Avalon Marshes Landscape Partnership scheme, This will help to ensure that the centre is fit for purpose and worthy of the Avalon Marshes growing reputation.
 Discussions are being held between Natural England and its partners to agree how further phases of the development and the future operation of the site are best taken forward.

 Although the Avalon Marshes Landscape Partnership Scheme finished at the end of November 2016, the partners remain committed to working together to:

-The new agreement between the partners has been signed which includes a shared vision, aims and objectives, as well as a commitment to working together on the ground to provide a fitting legacy to the Avalon Marshes Landscape Partnership scheme and to the investment from Heritage Lottery.
+The resulting agreement between the partners includes a shared vision, aims and objectives, as well as a commitment to working together on the ground to provide a fitting legacy to the Avalon Marshes Landscape Partnership scheme and to the investment from Heritage Lottery.